Eldritch Instinct System Reference Document (v0.8)

 Insight

-You or the Warden come up with a reaction for your character based on the current situation, their bonds and their experiences.
-It should be disruptive, last for a few rounds (d4) and have them end up in a tough spot.
+You or the Warden come up with a reaction for your character.
+The reaction should be disruptive and last for d4 rounds or a few minutes.

-When you’ve had a chance to calm down, make a WIL save.
-On a success, draw a permanent box around an Insight notch starting at the 1 position going clockwise as you are Hardened.
-On a fail, cross out an Insight notch starting at the 12 position going counter-clockwise as you are Broken and write down a one word reminder.
+After you’ve had a chance to calm down, make a WIL save.
+On a success, draw a square with a permanent marker around an Insight pip starting at the 4 position going clockwise as your resolve is Hardened.

 Delusions

-While you are suffering from delusions, you might perceive a twisted version of reality.
-You may attempt to see through the delusions with a WIL save.
+If you’ve gained a Broken notch within the last 24 hours, the Warden might present you a twisted version of reality - especially when showing you a glimpse of the horror.
+You may attempt to see through what you believe to be delusions with a WIL save.
 On a success, the delusions stop.
-On a fail, the delusions stay and you gain a Broken notch.
-It is at the Warden’s discretion to decide when you no longer suffer from delusions.
+On a fail, they persist and you gain a Broken notch.

 Getting Better